OasisMate/cartpos/docs/PRD.md

 ### 3.3 Platform Admin – Hamza (You/Team)

-- Manages client shops and platform health.
+- Manages organizations, shops, and platform health.
 - Needs to:
+  - Review and approve organization registration requests.
+  - Approve, reject, suspend, or reactivate organizations.
   - Create and manage shop accounts (tenants).
-  - See which shops are active and when.
+  - See which organizations and shops are active and when.
+  - Manage user accounts and roles.
   - Reset logins / lock accounts.
-  - Impersonate shops to debug issues.
+  - Impersonate shops to debug issues (future).

 ## 4. v1 Scope – Feature Summary